-The ‘Seresto Flea and Tick Collar for Dogs’ come in two formulations that are perfect for small dogs that up to 18 lbs, and large dogs that are more than 18 lbs.
+The ‘Seresto Flea and Tick Collar for Dogs’ come in two formulations that are perfect for small dogs that up to 18 lbs and large dogs with more than 18 lbs.

 Here comes another topical medication you should consider for your dog fleas treatment – PetArmor Plus Flea & Tick Prevention.